 The results can be hugely beneficial for strategy teams, including:

 - Creating tighter feedback loops on strategic initiatives,

 - Providing new sources of data to inform better decision-making.

-Culture hacking is all about making small but emotive changes to the corporate culture, rather than focusing on large-scale, long-term change.
+Culture hacking is about making small but dynamic changes to the corporate culture rather than focusing on large-scale, long-term change.